-The flowers become the “berries” or fruit.
-Clusters grow into bunches, and turn from green to yellow as starch is converted to sugar.
+Flowers will grow into clusters, which grow into bunches, and become the berries or fruit.
+As the bunches grow and mature, they turn from green to yellow as starch is converted to sugar.
 Fruit can measure up to a foot in length with an average width of 1.5 to 2 inches.

 Types & Varieties